aaronlifenghan/aaron-project-hppr/README.md

 Source code: https://github.com/aaronlifenghan/aaron-project-hppr

+The phrase tagset mapping codes of other language Treebanks will be uploaded soon.

 Download paper: http://link.springer.com/chapter/10.1007/978-3-642-40722-2_13#!

 If you use the work in your researches, please cite the paper.
 All rights reserved.